-- Individual written exams: the first one after finishing Section I, with the contents of that section (mid-November), and the second one after finishing Section II, with the contents of Sections I and II.
+The student must take two individual written exams, the first one after finishing Section I, with the contents of that section (mid-semester), and the second one after finishing Section II, with the contents of Sections I and II (last days of the semester).
 Both tests will include one part of theoretical-practical questions and another of practical cases.

-In order to pass the test, a minimum mark of 2 out of 5 in each part is required. - Group task: consisting of the production of a feasibility analysis of an investment project in a real or virtual enterprise.
+In addition, the student has to carry out a group task during the semester, consisting of the production of a feasibility analysis of an investment project in a real or virtual enterprise.
 The group task will be supervised by the teacher of the subject.
-The deadline will be late December.
+The deadline will be a few weeks before the end of the semester.
 It has to be orally presented during the last week of the course through a power point presentation.
 All the members of the group have to participate in the presentation.
 The teacher can make as many questions and clarifications on the work as deemed appropriate.
-The groups will be made up of 4 students who must belong to the same practice subgroup.
-Complete information for the group task will be given in the first class sessions.
+Complete information for the group task will be given in the first sessions.